benfoxall/benfoxall.github.com/_posts/2013-08-28-phantomjs-webserver.md

 ![localhost:8080 - list of events from lanyrd](/img/phantomjs-lanyrd.png)

-With phantomjs - you're not limited to sending plain text back to the client, you can [render images](https://github.com/ariya/phantomjs/wiki/API-Reference-WebPage#wiki-webpage-render) of the webpage and send that back (either by reading the file back with the [File System Module](https://github.com/ariya/phantomjs/wiki/API-Reference-FileSystem), or using [base 64](https://github.com/ariya/phantomjs/wiki/API-Reference-WebPage#renderbase64format) to send back an embeddable data-uri).
+With phantomjs, you're not limited to sending plain text back to the client - you can [render images](https://github.com/ariya/phantomjs/wiki/API-Reference-WebPage#wiki-webpage-render) of the webpage and send that back (either by reading the file back with the [File System Module](https://github.com/ariya/phantomjs/wiki/API-Reference-FileSystem), or using [base 64](https://github.com/ariya/phantomjs/wiki/API-Reference-WebPage#renderbase64format) to send back an embeddable data-uri).

 ### Deploying